Lebanon, Connecticut: From Poquechaneed to Lebanon

 The town of Lebanon was incorporated by the General Assembly of the Connecticut Colony on October 10, 1700.
-The town's name was the idea of one of the Rev. Fitch's sons, because of "the height of the land, and a large cedar forest."
+The town's name was the idea of one of Rev. Fitch's sons, because of "the height of the land, and a large cedar forest."
 Lebanon was the first town in the Connecticut Colony to be given a Biblical name.
-Originally (and now) in New London County, it was part of Windham County from 1726 to 1824.
+From its incorporation in 1700, Lebanon was part of New London County.
+In 1724 it became part of the newly created Windham County where it remained until 1826 when it was reassigned to New London County.

 "Heartbeat of the Revolution"

-Connecticut's war effort during the Revolutionary War was directed from the War Office on the Green and the adjacent home of Gov. Jonathan Trumbull Sr.
+Connecticut's effort during the Revolutionary War was directed from the War Office on the Green and the adjacent home of Governor Jonathan Trumbull Sr.

-One of the signers of the Declaration of Independence, William Williams, was a native of Lebanon, and son-in-law to the governor, Jonathan Trumbull.
+William Williams was a signer of the Declaration of Independence.
+He was a native of Lebanon and son-in-law to Governor Trumbull.

-Jonathan Trumbull was the only British colonial governor to side with the rebel forces during the Revolution.
-Trumbull served as one of George Washington's chief quartermasters, convening a Council of Safety to manage the affairs of the Continental Army.
+Trumbull was the only colonial governor to side with the Patriots during the Revolution.
+He served as one of George Washington's chief quartermasters, convening a Council of Safety to manage the affairs of the Continental Army.
 The council met over 1,100 times, mostly in Trumbull's own house on the Lebanon Green.
-Trumbull was also paymaster general for the Northern Department of the Continental Army, and the first comptroller of the young nation's treasury during the war.
+He was also paymaster general for the Northern Department of the Continental Army, and the first comptroller of the young nation's treasury during the war.

-Trumbull's children were also influential in the war effort: Joseph Trumbull was a colonel in the Continental Army, Jonathan Trumbull Jr. was secretary to George Washington, and John Trumbull served first as a soldier and then as Washington's personal aide during the war.
+Trumbull's children were also influential in the war effort.
+Joseph Trumbull was a colonel in the Continental Army, Jonathan Trumbull Jr. was secretary to George Washington, and John Trumbull served first as a soldier and then as Washington's personal aide during the war.

-In the winter and spring of 1781 (from November 1780 to June 21, 1781), the French duc de Lauzun's Legion of Horse, comprising 220 soldiers, encamped in Lebanon.
-Though the legion became infamous later for disorderliness, dueling, and pillaging, they were generally well behaved, and Lebanon saw only two officers executed by firing squad for attempted desertion.
-The local economy benefited from the troops' extended stay, but not significantly.
+French duc de Lauzun's Legion of Horse encamped in Lebanon from November 1780 to June 21, 1781.
+The legion became infamous later for disorderliness, dueling, and pillaging, but they were generally well behaved in Lebanon.
+However, two officers were executed by firing squad for attempted desertion while here.
+The local economy benefited only slightly from the troops' extended stay.
 In June, the soldiers rode off toward White Plains, New York.
 Lauzun remarked later in his memoirs, "Siberia alone can furnish any idea of Lebanon, which consists of a few huts scattered among vast forests."

 The importance of the Trumbull family and of Lebanon itself to the war effort earned the town the nickname "Heartbeat of the Revolution."

 Into the 19th and 20th centuries

-Joseph Trumbull, father of Jonathan Trumbull Sr., brought livestock farming to the town in 1704, and by 1730 Lebanon had the largest meat packing industry in Connecticut.
+Joseph Trumbull, father of Jonathan Trumbull Sr., brought livestock farming to the town in 1704, and Lebanon had the largest meat packing industry in Connecticut by 1730.
 Agriculture has since been the primary focus of the town.
-Lebanon entered a period of gentle decline after the Revolution; with the death of Jonathan Trumbull Jr. in 1809, the Trumbull family left Lebanon, and the town's political significance fell.
+The Trumbull family left Lebanon after the death of Jonathan Trumbull Jr. in 1809, and the town's political significance fell.